 Datasource Type - Mapping

 You can use Datasource Mapping to automatically populate one Region based on the value of another Region in the Form.
-For example, you could automatically display a zip code when a location is selected.
+For example, the zip code can automatically populate when a User selects a location.
 This data is hard-coded into the Form so this is a good option for data that will not change often.
 We highly recommend using a SQL Database type for data and relationships that needs to be updated on a regular basis.

 2. Click the > button to select the input Region.